 What Happens During Grief Counselling?

 A grief counselor must follow two essential phases, according to clinical psychologist and authority on grief therapy Dr. Robert A. Neimeyer, while assisting a client who is grieving the loss of a loved one.

 To provide a secure and welcoming environment where the bereaved can freely discuss the circumstances of their loss, the first step entails building a trusting relationship with the client.

-Along with actively listening to the mourning person, the counselor’s second stage comprises probing detailed inquiries regarding the client’s relationship with the deceased.
-Counseling would call for a different strategy if the griever and the deceased had a strained relationship as opposed to when there was a positive dynamic between them.
+Along with actively listening to the mourning person, the counselor’s second stage comprises probing, detailed inquiries regarding the client’s relationship with the deceased.
+Counseling would call for a different strategy if the griever and the dead had a strained relationship as opposed to when there was a positive dynamic between them.

 Not just adults dealing with loss can benefit from grief counseling.
 Counselors who specialize in grief work with people who have lost a coworker, kids who are coping with the death of a parent, friend, or pet, hospice patients, couples or women who are grieving a miscarriage, and others who have experienced trauma.

 The grief counselor may begin using specialized grief therapy approaches after the circumstances surrounding the loss have been satisfactorily documented.

 Grieving persons may need a secure place to discuss their loss but cannot find one.
 A grief counselor should urge the bereaved to examine the deceased’s life, including what it was like, who they loved, who loved them, and their interests.
 What specific traits made them so unique (and even more challenging)?